lanl-ansi/inverse_ising/README.md

 Specify desired parameters and file names in the arguments.csv file.

-Then run the reconstruction algorithm in the command line:
+Then run `Inverse_Ising.jl` in the command line:

 ```
 julia Inverse_Ising.jl
 ```

-For small systems (e.g. N<=25), samples can be exaustively generated with the Gibbs_Sampler.jl, which can be used as follows:
+For small systems (e.g. N<=25), samples can be exaustively generated with `Gibbs_Sampler.jl`:

 ```
 julia Gibbs_Sampler.jl input_adjacency.csv num_samples output_samples.csv
 ```

-A small synthetic example of input and output files is provided in the folder "synthetic_example"
+A small synthetic example of input and output files is provided in the folder "synthetic_example".

 ## D-Wave data set

-The real data set generated on the D-Wave 2X quantum annealer "Ising" at Los Alamos National Laboratory and used in the paper for illustration is available in the folder "data_dwave"
+The real data set generated on the D-Wave 2X quantum annealer "Ising" at Los Alamos National Laboratory and used in the paper for illustration is available in the folder "data_dwave".

 ## License